liao02x/react-form-signup/README.md

-# Take home assignment for Placer.ai
+# React-Form-SignUp showcase

 ## Overview
-This project is a show case of a sign up form made with React context.
-With the help of the React context, the Form can take various type of fields dynamicly, and it's with basic styling.
+This project is a showcase of a form component made with React context and a signup form demonstration.
+With the help of the React context, the Form can take various types of fields dynamically, and it's with basic styling.

-The auth token from the API is stored in the local storage.
-Another way to store it is to use some global state management library like Redux.
-I didn't do it just to simplify things.

 The form is using the html5 required and pattern to validate the input instead of having a schema validator just to keep things simple.